BotExperiences/Example-Bot/README.md

 # Example-Bot

-Use this as an exampe for working with [`@bot-experiences/framework`](https://github.com/BotExperiences/Bot-Framework).
+Use this as an example for working with [`@bot-experiences/framework`](https://github.com/BotExperiences/Bot-Framework).

 ## Requirements